kehantan/labbook/docs/virus/stock_infection.rst

 Virus stock infection
 =====================

 To propagate virus stock for virus related experiments.
-Something like subculture for virus.
+You can imagine this as a subculture procedure for virus.

-Requires
+**Requires**

 * 2% DMEM

 **Procedure**